JB Screen Printing & Embroidery offers a variety of decorating options with applications ranging from Hats, Jackets, T-Shirts, and more!

 A multi-needle machine may consist of multiple sewing heads, each of which can sew the same design onto a separate garment concurrently.
 Such a machine might have 20 or more heads, each consisting of 15 or more needles.
 A head is usually capable of producing many special fabric effects, including Satin Stitch embroidery, Chain Stitch embroidery, Sequins, Appliqué, and Cutwork.

 Embroidery digitizing is the process of converting existing artwork like a company logo or team emblem into a stitch file that an embroidery machine can sew onto a garment.
 Before any design can be embroidered, it must be digitized.
 Digitizing is a complex process that is both art and science.
+This is where our expertise and craftsmanship come into play.
+Our fully staffed Embroidery department has a collective decade's worth of experience to help you create a flawless product.

 For more information, please e-mail us at